 From there follow the installation wizard.
 After a brief wait, Exalate will be added to your Jira cloud instance.

 You will see the “Get Started” screen on Exalate.
-In case you don’t, you can go to Exalate from the left-hand menu as well.
+If you don’t, you can go to Exalate from the left-hand menu as well.

 To do this, click on “Apps” like you did before and click “Connections” under Exalate in the left-side menu after.